Sidz204/carnd-term1-project2-traffic_sign_classifier-/README.md

 # Traffic Sign Classifier Project
 In this project, deep neural networks and convolutional neural networks are used to classify traffic signs.
-Specifically,we will train a model to classify traffic signs from the German Traffic Sign Dataset.
+Specifically,we will train a model to classify traffic signs from the German Traffic Sign Dataset.A good resource can be found here [Link](https://medium.com/@ckyrkou/udacity-sdc-nanodegree-term-1-project-2-traffic-sign-classifier-8d8a30e735b8).

 ### Project Files
 1. Jupyter Notebook: a IPython file containing project code.